-a.
-Trade payables are non-interest bearing and are normally settled on credit terms ranging from 30-60 days which vary by vendor and type of service.

-b.
-For outstanding balances, terms and conditions with related parties, refer to note 28
+- a.
+Trade payables are non-interest bearing and are normally settled on credit terms ranging from 30-90 days which vary by vendor and type of service. - b.
+For outstanding balance terms and conditions with related parties, refer to note 30

-Based on the information available with the Company, the amount payable to creditors who have been identified as "suppliers" within the meaning of "Micro, Small and Medium Enterprises Development (MSMED) Act, 2006" is as below:
+Based on the information available with the Company, there are no outstanding amount payable to creditors who have been identified as "suppliers" within the meaning of "Micro, Small and Medium Enterprises Development (MSMED) Act, 2006" as at March 31, 2023 and March 31, 2022 .